turbot/guardrails-docs/docs/reference/glossary/index.md

 A [blueprint](/guardrails/docs/concepts/controls#control-state) for a specific Control that can be configured for Resources.
 Control Types are associated with Policy Types and are used to enforce specific Policies on cloud resources.
 They are organized hierarchically and categorized into categories for better organization and reporting.
 Examples include `AWS > S3 > Bucket > Approved` and `GCP > Compute > Disk > Encryption at Rest`.

-## Directive

-A specific instruction within a Policy Setting that dictates how a Control should evaluate and optionally act on Resources.
-Examples include `Skip`, `Check`, and `Enforce`.

 ## Grant

 A permission assignment that enables a user or group to perform specific Actions on a Resource.
 Grants define the level of access (e.g., `read-only`, `operator`, `admin`) and can be scoped to various Resource levels such as Accounts, Folders, or individual Resources.
 Grants can be configured to be active immediately, or may require activation by the user.